fortytwosystems/docs/tools/ArduinoModule-CMSIS.rst

 DSP Libraries
 +++++++++++++
 CMSIS contains a number of different DSP libraries, but they don't come pre-compiled for the Cortex-M0+ platform.
 You will need to build them.
-Start by creating a build folder under CMSIS_5/CMSIS/DSP.
-Go into the folder and create a CMakeLists.txt file with the following contents:
+Start by creating a build folder under :code:`CMSIS_5/CMSIS/DSP`.
+Go into the folder and create a :code:`CMakeLists.txt` file with the following contents:

 .. code-block:: cmake